-B. Material Withdrawal Policy
+2. Material Withdrawal Policy

 The deaccessioning of materials is an integral part of the collection development cycle.
-In general, the Library follows the guidelines set by the CREW Method, with exceptions and additions as noted in the Collection Development Manual.
-The CREW Method recommends a formula for withdrawal of specific types of material based on a combination of age, usage, and the following factors:
+In general, the Library is informed by the guidelines set by the CREW Method, a standard developed by the Texas State Library and Archives Commission used by small and medium-sized libraries across the U.S., with exceptions and additions as noted in the Collection Development Manual.
+Age, usage, and the following factors are considered in decisions to withdraw items from the collection: